- Find a Fertility Doctor or Clinic

 Your Period?
 It's Key to Your Fertility

-Do you know what a normal period looks like?
+What does a normal period look like?

 Readers seem puzzled and they ask questions all the time: Is diarrhea before a period normal?
 If I bleed through a tampon in an hour, is that normal?
 Is spotting between periods normal?
 What about clots?